Download this Care Sheet

 - Continuing Care: Water potted azaleas whenever the top of the soil feels dry to touch.
 This may be daily in hot, dry weather.
 Fertilize monthly from spring to fall with fertilizer designed for acid-loving plants, or use a slow-release fertilizer less often.

-Hint: If you are going to combine your Encore with other plants in the same pot, choose plants with similar soil, water, and light requirements.
+Tip: If you are going to combine your Encore with other plants in the same pot, choose plants with similar soil, water, and light requirements.
 However, you can combine plants with different soil or water requirements by putting smaller plants in separate pots, then sinking them in the soil around the azalea.
 It is also easy to pull these plants out and exchange them for new ones if you use separate pots.

 For more garden ideas, click here.